Customization & Conversion

 Customization involved use of different hat styles and paint colors.

-In upper left is an artillery figure which originally had the soldier holding his ear with his left hand as he pulled a lanyard with his right.
+In upper left picture is an artillery figure which originally had the soldier holding his ear with his left hand as he pulled a lanyard with his right.
 Figure was painted as an infantryman with hand near ear to depict a bullet whizzing by.
 The lanyard was replaced with a musket.

 A new figure was created on the right foreground in which the legs of a standing figure were bent into a kneeling figure firing a musket.